Jennifer-Brigman/stormhttp/README.md

 ## License

-Stormhttp is licensed under the Apache 2.0 license.
+Stormhttp is licensed under the MIT license.